bitaggregat/bitTree/README.md

 What happens here in the background: As soon as the bitTree is supplied with power, the bootloader (micronucleus) starts.
 If there is no communication between the bitTree and the host (PC) within 2s, the flashed application starts, if a valid one is available.
 The bootloader registers a USB device in the host, with which the “micronucleus commandline tool” communicates and can manipulate the flash in the bitTree.

+## Build and install the bootloader

+It is only required to build and update/install the bootloader, if you got a PCB directly from the assembly line.
+Refer to the [bootloader README](./software/bootloader/README.md) for some first instructions.

+You also can use the hardware without the bootloader, but then you always have to program it with an external programmer.
+It is not possible to program the application through USB without the bootloader.

 ## Customize bitTree